 A tree in a customer's yard and directly under a primary voltage line is eligible for replacement through BPUB's Trade-a-Tree Program.
 This program does not apply to trees near secondary lines.
 See the graphic below to see if a tree in your yard qualifies for the Trade-A-Tree Program.

-BPUB, working with the city of Brownsville, will remove the existing tree interfering with the primary line, clean up the debris and provide a replacement tree approximately five (5) feet tall, placed in the customer’s yard by a representative from a nursery.
+BPUB, along with the city of Brownsville, will remove the existing tree interfering with the primary line.
+The debris is cleared and a replacement tree is placed in the customer's yard.

-The tree must be planted the proper distance from the primary line to ensure that it will not later interfere with the line.
+The tree is planted at the proper distance from the primary line to ensure that it will not later interfere with the line.
 A wide variety of trees are available as replacements through this program.

 Trees in Group 1 may be planted any place in the customer's yard.
 Choices in Group 1 are: